 What is a PHEV Car?

-Perks of Buying a Used Plug-in Hybrid
+Advantages of Buying a Used Plug-in Hybrid

 The main benefit of buying a PHEV over a conventional used car is that you can drive it on electric power alone, with the low running costs and improved local air quality benefits that brings.
-How far you can drive in electric mode will depend on the car in question, and in cold weather could be as little as 10 to 15 miles before the internal combustion engine kicks in, as batteries operate less efficiently at lower temperatures.
-At the other end of the spectrum, the best used plug-in hybrids driven in favourable conditions might manage 50 miles or more on battery power alone.
+How far you can drive in electric mode will depend on the car in question and in cold weather could be as little as 10 to 15 miles before the internal combustion engine kicks in, as batteries operate less efficiently at lower temperatures.
+At the other end of the spectrum, the best used plug-in hybrids driven in favourable conditions might manage more than 50 miles on battery power alone.

-Of course, another benefit is that when the battery power does run low and electric driving isn't possible, there is an internal combustion engine ready and waiting to help you complete your journey.
-This also means that the total range of a PHEV will far exceed that of a pure electric car, and when that range runs out, refilling the fuel tank is much quicker than charging a battery, too.
+Of course, another benefit is that when the battery power does run low and electric-only driving isn't possible, there is an internal combustion engine ready and waiting to help you complete your journey.
+This means that the total range of a PHEV could far exceed that of an electric car.
+And when that range runs out, refilling the fuel tank is likely to be quicker than charging a battery.

-In addition, many plug-in hybrids can recharge their battery on the move, allowing you to choose as a driver when you run in EV mode (for example, you might want to charge the battery up on the motorway, then switch to pure electric mode if your journey is ending in an urban area).
+In addition, many plug-in hybrids can recharge their battery on the move, allowing you to choose as a driver when you run in EV mode (for example, you might want to charge the battery up on the motorway, then switch to pure-electric mode if your journey is ending in an urban area).

-Drawbacks of Buying a Used Plug-in Hybrid
+Disadvantages of Buying a Used Plug-in Hybrid

 Plug-in Hybrid Pricing